How Long Does It Take to Get Car Insurance?

 How Long Is a Car Insurance Quote Valid?

 If you're interested in buying a policy at the rate quoted, you'll need to do so before the estimate expires.
-But if you miss the cutoff, there's no need to worry as you can request a new quote.
+But if you miss the cutoff, there's no need to worry, as you can request a new quote.
 Just keep in mind that rates are subject to change, which could affect your new estimate.

 How Long Does It Take to Get Car Insurance?

-It's important to remember that a car insurance quote is just an estimate.
+First, keep in mind that a car insurance quote is just an estimate.
 After you find a plan you like, you'll need to submit an application and payment to get the new auto insurance.
-This process can take a few minutes or days, depending on if you're working with an agent or buying your plan online.
+Some insurers offer immediate coverage; in other words, your policy will be in effect as soon as your payment is processed.

 With Experian's car insurance tool, for example, once you select your preferred auto insurance quote, Experian confirms your rate with the new insurer and opens the policy.
 If you're swapping insurance companies, Experian can cancel your old plan and request a partial, prorated refund from your previous policy.